namitapatil24/Pump-Intake-Structure-CFD/README.md

 ## 📖 Project Overview

 This project involved the **CFD analysis and physical model validation** of a **pump intake structure** with **17 vertical turbine (VT) pumps** and a total flow rate of **32 cubic meters per second**.
-The primary goal was to optimize the intake design to reduce hydraulic issues, such as swirl and vortices, which can impact pump efficiency and lifespan.
+The primary goal was to optimise the intake design to reduce hydraulic issues, such as swirl and vortices, which can impact pump efficiency and lifespan.
 The analysis achieved close alignment with the physical model study, with a validation error of **less than 5% in swirl angle data**.

 ### 🏆 Key Objectives

-1. **Optimize** the pump intake structure design to improve hydraulic performance and reduce swirl.
+1. **Optimise** the pump intake structure design to improve hydraulic performance and reduce swirl.
 2. **Validate** CFD simulations through physical model studies, achieving accurate predictions with minimal error.
 3. **Ensure** adherence to Hydraulic Institute (ANSI/HI) standards for pump intake design.